 Finally, at your wedding ceremony, you will need to sign a Marriage Register, commonly known as a Marriage Certificate.
 This will be provided to you and your Marriage Officer (Celebrant or Minister) when you sign your Notice of Intended Marriage Form.

-A Certified Copy of Entry in Marriage Register will be forwarded to the Justice Department to be registered.
-You will also want to get your Marriage Register stamped with the Apostille Seal so that it is internationally recognised.
+Note that you may also want to get your Marriage Register stamped with the Apostille Seal so that it is internationally recognised.
 Then, you are officially married!

 That’s it for our complete guide to the marriage requirements for Niue.
 Have more questions about getting married in Niue?
 Check out the following guides: